sondhishubham/Compiler/README.md

 Run make to get the compiler.

-Run .cc <file.c> to run the compiler on file.c
+Run ./cc <file.c> to run the compiler on file.c

 You can run the example .cc examples/helloworld.c